 - (a) A suspension temporarily invalidates the subject certification until such time as the defect has been remedied.
-Any certification shall be suspended by the Board if the holder wrongfully obtained the certificate through misrepresentation, neglect or mistake. - (b) A revocation permanently invalidates the subject certification.
-Any certification shall be revoked by the Board if the holder: - (I) Has been convicted of a felony or any misdemeanor as referenced in § 24-31-305(1.5), C.R.S.
-(2005) in any jurisdiction; or - (II) Wrongfully obtained certification through fraud or misrepresentation; or - (III) Has not met any other requirements imposed by the Board.
+Any certification shall be suspended by the Board if the holder wrongfully obtained the certificate through misrepresentation, neglect or mistake. - (b) The Board shall suspend a peace officer's certification if the peace officer fails to comply with the training requirements § 24-31-315, C.R.S.
+The Board shall reinstate a peace officer's certification that was suspended pursuant to this paragraph (a) upon completion of the training requirements in § 24-31-315, C.R.S. - (c) A revocation permanently invalidates the subject certification.
+Any certification shall be revoked by the Board if the holder: - (I) Has been convicted of a felony or any misdemeanor as referenced in § 24-31-305(1.5), C.R.S. in any jurisdiction; or - (II) Wrongfully obtained certification through fraud or misrepresentation; or - (III) Has not met any other requirements imposed by the Board.